Fight the Good Fight...

 While you must fight the bully of doubt-you also can’t beat yourself up over it when doubt reaches into your pocket to steal your lunch money.
 Take the time to address it, normalize it-saying to yourself...

-Once you’ve addressed doubt, normalized his ugly presence, sought support from faithful friends-then comes the most solid and foolproof step of all-lean into the Lord’s word.
+Once you’ve addressed that ugly doubt and sought support from faithful friends, now comes the 3rd step (and most foolproof)-lean into the Lord’s word.

 As I trudged through thoughts, my mind suddenly shifted gears.
-The mantra "peace, patience, trust" popped up like the emergency concrete barrier on the military base that aims to stop terrorists from ramming the gates.
-At that moment, I reminded myself to take a deep breath and have peace that this adoption would happen.
+I reminded myself to take a deep breath and have peace that this adoption would happen.
 I willed myself to have patience in the Lord’s plan.
 I said a silent prayer to the Lord: “I trust You.”

 That mantra, "peace, patience, trust" got me through those first four years of waiting to take solid action.